oddbird/css-sandbox/src/sass/color-spaces/proposal.md

 ### Parsing Color Components

-This procedure accepts a single input argument `input` to parse, throws any common errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values:
+This procedure accepts an input argument `input` to parse, along with a `max` argument representing the number of color channels allowed, then throws any common errors if necessary, and returns either `null` (if the syntax contains special CSS values), or a list of parsed values: